openSUSE/news-o-o/_posts/2011-04-16-opensuse-weekly-news-issue-171-is-out.markdown

         like OpenTTD](http://www.makeuseof.com/tag/two-free-transport-simulator-games/) offer control over mass transit, but no option to take the drivers seat yourself.
 Step in OpenBVE!

-If the thought of a fully 3D, drivers™-eye view train simulator appeals, you might want to
+If the thought of a fully 3D, driversâ€™-eye view train simulator appeals, you might want to
       read on. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/Logo-SecurityUpdates.png)Security Updatesâ–²â–¼